 by Robert Herron Sprint 4G Rollout Updates Wednesday, November 30, 2011 - 5:14 PM MST

 The tech and financial world are abuzz today about new rumors that Sprint and Clearwire are close to a new deal.
 Confidential sources are saying that they may even be close enough to preliminarily announce a deal by Thursday.
 As those of you who are following this closely know, Thursday is the due date of Clearwire’s jumbo $237 Million payment that they have threatened to default on.
-Though, technically, there is a 30 day grace period.
+Though, technic

 by Robert Herron Sprint 4G Rollout Updates Thursday, December 1, 2011 - 8:20 AM MST